PPCM/docker-glpi/README.md

 Description of each image
 - ppcm/glpi-server : GLPI web server with the UI
-- ppcm/glpi-cron : GLPI cron job, you have in charge for the scheduling (start the job as you want)
+- ppcm/glpi-cron : GLPI cron job, you are in charge for the scheduling (start the job as you want)
-- ppcm/glpi-cron-daemon : GLPI cron job daemon running with scheduling managed
+- ppcm/glpi-cron-daemon : GLPI cron job daemon is running with scheduling managed
 ## How to use this images

 ### Start `GLPI` with docker